Dylan700/ga4-action/README.md

 #### `dry-run`

-When "true", only the validation server will be used to validate the request, and the request will not be sent to your GA4 property.
+When true, only the validation server will be used to validate the request, and the request will not be sent to your GA4 property.

 #### `property-id`